zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 **Usage:**

-This function is Exponential function.
+It is the Exponential function.

 **Return value**: